-• First booster doses continue to be provided to moderately to severely immunocompromised individuals 12 years and older who qualify (or qualify in the future) for a three dose primary series of a COVID-19 vaccine, three months following their third dose of the primary series.

-- For the one-dose Janssen vaccine, the first booster dose is to be given at least two months later and mRNA vaccine is recommended.
-The second booster dose is to be given four months after the first booster dose once eligible. - For AstraZeneca, Janssen, Novavax and Pfizer, all booster dose recipients are to receive a full dose booster (0.5 ml for AZ, Janssen or Novavax, or 0.3 ml for Pfizer 12+). - For Moderna's Spikevax, the booster dosage depends on the risk factor: - 0.5 ml (100 mcg) for those 70 years and older. - > 0.5 ml (100 mcg) for long term care (special care homes), personal care homes and seniors' assisted living residents, regardless of age. - > 0.5 ml (100 mcg) for immunocompromised individuals 12 years and older. - ➤ 0.25 ml (50 mcg) for all others eligible for booster doses (those who are non-immunocompromised and younger than age 70 years).
+- First booster doses continue to be provided to moderately to severely immunocompromised individuals 12 years and older who qualify (or qualify in the future) for a three dose primary series of a COVID-19 vaccine, three months following their third dose of the primary series. - For the one-dose Janssen vaccine, the first booster dose is to be given at least two months later and mRNA vaccine is recommended.
+The second booster dose is to be given four months after the first booster dose once eligible. - For Janssen, Novavax's Nuvaxovid® and Pfizer's Cormirnaty®, all booster dose recipients are to receive a full dose booster (0.5 ml Janssen or Novavax, or 0.3 ml for Pfizer 12+). - For Moderna's Spikevax®, the booster dosage depends on the risk factor: - > 0.5 ml (100 mcg) for those 70 years and older. - 0.5 ml (100 mcg) for long term care (special care homes), personal care homes and seniors' assisted living residents, regardless of age. - > 0.5 ml (100 mcg) for immunocompromised individuals 12 years and older. - > 0.25 ml (50 mcg) for all others eligible for booster doses (those who are non-immunocompromised and those aged 12 to 70 years).